Skip to content

 export NEPTUNE_PROJECT="ml-team/classification"

-To find your project: Your full project name has the form workspace-name/project-name.
-To copy the name, click the menu in the top-right corner and select Edit project details.
+Your full project name has the form workspace-name/project-name.
+You can copy it from the project settings: Click the menu in the top-right → Edit project details.

 While it's not recommended especially for the API token, you can also pass your credentials in the code when initializing Neptune.